cyberbiont/vscode-sidenotes/README.md

 You can also exclude your sidenotes folder from VCS.
 In that case, you get notes privacy (they won't be commited and therefore shared with other collaborators through VCS), but you are at risk of getting 'extraneous'  or 'broken' notes if you check out the version when sidenote anchor comment still doesn't exist, or, otherwise, still exists though you could have deleted note and content file in one of later versions.
 However, if you really want the sidenote to be independent of VCS, it's the way to go.

 If you want to exclude, it is recommended that you do it via global [git exclude](https://help.github.com/en/github/using-git/ignoring-files#explicit-repository-excludes) rather than .gitignore.

+## Gotchas

+### Cut  / copy markers

+When you manually move / copy your anchor markers, the decorations need to be updated to account for new marker position, until then they will be rendered at their old position.
+Sadly, VSCode currently has no way of detecting cut/copy/paste events, so the closest event you can get after moving your marker is *document save* event.
+On this event extension will scan changes and update decorations if any markersa are involved.
+So, when you manually paste fragment of code that includes sidenote markers, you'll have to save you document to update view.

+When you cut fragment of code that contains sidenote markers,

 ## Credits